jstrimpel/lazojs-todomvc/readme.md

   route handler references the last layout rendered then only the "body" component is rendered on the client.
 An application can aslo specify a default layout outside of the route definitions.
 * **components/hello:** This is strictly used to visualize the concept of a layout.

-The framework, Lazojs, was called Snap! internally until the recently.
-You will see Snap! references throughout the code please replace these with Lazojs in your mind as you read - Snap! is to Lazojs as Lazojs is to Snap!

 This will not run without starting Lazojs (yet to be released) and pointing it to the repo.
 The current intent of this example is to illustrate how an application would be structured using Lazojs in a familiar context, TodoMVC.